-A second transition in mode of karyological evolution corresponds to the subtree 1 (FAEC clade excluding C4 Cyperus; Table 1-2).
+A second transition in mode of karyological evolution corresponds to the FAEC clade excluding C4 Cyperus (Table 1-2).
 This shift in the mode of chromosome evolution is dominated by a decrease of the rate of fusion events, and a slightly increase of fission events as chromosome number grows (Fig. 2, Appendices D-F).
 Chromosome duplication seems to have no large effect, and thus, karyotypes are likely to remain largely stable within this clade, particularly in lineages such as Fimbristylis and Eleocharis (though, some instances of duplication may be evident in Schoenoplectus and Schoenoplectiella).
 This pattern could suggest the possibility of constraints against chromosome number evolution in this clade, although the selection process that would cause such results remains obscure.

 The high rates of fusions, fissions, demi-polyploidization and duplications in the C4 Cyperus clade contrast remarkably with the karyotype stability of the FAEC clade (Fig. 2, Appendices D-F).
 Lowest haploid numbers in this clade correspond to a polyploid series; Cyperus brevifolius (=Kyllinga brevifolia), for instance, also presents high chromosome number ranges due to duplication (n = 9–86; Roalson, 2008).
 Polyploidy has also been suggested previously for Cyperus esculentus (Arias et al., 2011; De Castro et al., 2015), and has been reported as frequent throughout the clade (see Roalson, 2008).
 Though neo-polyploids generally do not feature higher diversification rates (Mayrose et al., 2011), this Cyperus lineage (ca. 760 species; Larridon et al., 2013) would constitute a counterexample of that trend.
 Nevertheless, although high rates of fission and fusion have been detected, these parameters could be the byproduct of a biased chromosome dataset.
 Since there are few species represented in this clade and chromosome data depends on the current published reports, high fusion and fission rates can be due to the inability to detect further duplications and demi-polyploidization.
 In this case, lineage diversification could suggest a link with the mode of chromosome evolution towards an evolutionary scenario dominated by incremental changes to ploidy.
 Alternatively, this increase in the diversification rate could be related with other innovative mechanisms of the lineage, such as the evolution of the C4 photosynthetic pathway (Larridon et al., 2013).
 Therefore, genome duplications and shifts in the photosynthetic pathway could have acted in concert.